justino/GridWarriors/README.md

 DEREZ EVERYTHING THAT MOVES

+## Scoring

+Each enemy type in the game is worth a certain amount of points.
+Killing them will earn you points.
+Get hit though, and you'll lose points.
+Go negative and you'll have to dig yourself out of your hole.

 ## Enemies

 * Warrior: normal speed, bad disc accuracy, kill with one hit
 * Bulldog: slow speed, better accuracy, kill with 2 hits, regenerates
-* Leader: fast speed, best accuracy
+* Leader: fast speed, best accuracy, harder hitting.
+Watch out, they have 2 different kinds of discs
 * Guard: (not in game yet)

 ## Roadmap